kavun/kavun.github.io/_drafts/2013-09-27-Quick-Javascript-Inheritance.md

 published: false
 ---

+---
+comments: true
+date: 2013-09-27
+layout: post
+slug: quick-javascript-inheritance
-## Quick Javascript Inheritance
+title: Quick Javascript Inheritance
+summary: 'Using jQuery.extend to create quick and dirty inheritance.'
+---

-Sometimes its best to keep things quick and dirty.
+Sometimes its best to keep things quick.

 [`Object.create(Person.prototype)`](http://javascript.crockford.com/prototypal.html) is pretty simple, but what if we want an inheriting object to overwrite some properties as well as methods?
 By creating a new object from another's `prototype`, you are only inheriting methods, unless you just don't care and put [all your data in an object's `prototype`](http://www.2ality.com/2013/09/data-in-prototypes.html).